Sprained Toes and Turf Toe Treatment in Dallas

 Can You Walk on a Sprained Big Toe?

 Technically, yes.
 However, this is likely to be quite painful.
 With the help of taping, shoe inserts, and the proper footwear, you can reduce your recovery time significantly.
+The proper footwear may not include athletic shoes, so be sure to speak with your doctor about the recommended footwear.
 Speak with your doctor about how you can improve your recovery and ensure that your toes remain functional.